MathAdventurer/EVSense/README.md

 ## What is EVSense

- A DNN model which can detection the household EV charging events from the aggregation load curve.
-It's belongs to the single source blind disaggregation and the NILM (Non-Intrusive Load Monitoring).
+ A DNN model designed for household EV charging detection only using the aggregation load curve (so called "non-intrusive EV charging detection").

 ## What dose this project contain